Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis: Appendix

-We show plots corresponding to two illustrative examples of reaching tasks in the presence of a perturbation field.
-In the first example shown in Figure~\ref{fig:ex1M}, the subject successfully reaches the target, whereas the second example shown in Figure~\ref{fig:ex2M} corresponds to a failed trial.
-In each figure, we plot the following signals: \begin{itemize} \item[\textbf{A}] normalised input to the muscle-tendon models ($ch_{4},ch_{8}$) representative of the activity of the flexor and extensor muscles.
+We show plots corresponding to two illustrative examples of reaching tasks by an able-bodied subject in the presence of a perturbation field.
+In the first example in Figure~\ref{fig:ex1M}, the subject successfully reaches the target, whereas in the second example in Figure~\ref{fig:ex2M} the subject fails to reach the target.
+In each of these two figures, we plot: \begin{itemize} \item[\textbf{A}] normalised input to the MTUs ($ch_{4},ch_{8}$) representative of the activity of the flexor and extensor muscles.

 \item[\textbf{B}] joint position $q_{r}$ (dotted green line) output by forward dynamics and $q_{f}$ (continuous green line) output by the impedance controller, as the subject attempts to move $q_{f}$ from the initial position (black dotted line) to the target position (continuous black line).